DavidTraina/DivideTheDots-Android/README.md

-My DivideTheDots Processing program as an Android project.
+DivideTheDots as an Android project.